naninovel/docs/docs/guide/resource-providers.md

 ## Custom Providers

-It's possible to add a custom implementation of a resource provider and make Naninovel use it with (or instead) of the built-in providers.
+It's possible to add a custom implementation of a resource provider and make Naninovel use it with (or instead of) built-in providers.

-To add a custom provider, create a C# class and implement `IResourceProvider` interface.
-Once implemented, the custom provider type will appear in all the loader configuration menus along with the built-in types.
+To add a custom provider, create a C# class with a parameterless constructor and implement `IResourceProvider` interface.
+Once created, custom provider type will appear in all the loader configuration menus along with the built-in types.

 ![](https://i.gyazo.com/24958314959b0b8f7dd9ef14f1dfd14a.png)